Jasilyn Charger: Dakota Access Pipeline

 In April 2016, Charger, the One Mind Youth Movement and some experienced Keystone Pipeline activists established Sacred Stone Camp, the first small prayer camp in Cannon Ball, North Dakota, on the Standing Rock Sioux Reservation.
-Ladonna Brave-Bull Allard, who made space for the camp on her land, gave a speech that inspired Charger.
+Ladonna Brave-Bull Allard, who made space for the camp on their land, gave a speech that inspired Charger.
 This camp was a first step to block construction of the pipeline.
+The Dakota Access Pipeline would move large quantities of oil under the Missouri River, posing a threat to the main source of drinking water for the Stand Rock Sioux.

-At Standing Rock, the youths felt they would be able to overcome trauma.
+The prayer camp served as more than just a means to protest the Pipeline.
+At the Sacred Stone Camp in Standing Rock, the youths were in a safe space where they would learn skills to help them overcome trauma.
 Charger explained the importance of letting history go.
 "We don't want our children to inherit this depression," they said.
-The International Indigenous Youth Council, co-founded by Charger, was the first family-like experience for many of the kids.
-The Indigenous Environmental Network (I.E.N.) paid for Charger to go to Washington to be trained as an organizer.
+The members Sacred Stone Camp (now calling themselves International Indigenous Youth Council), co-founded by Charger, was the first family-like experience for many of the kids.
+Groups like the Indigenous Environmental Network (I.E.N.) provided support to the activists at Standing Rock.
+The I.E.N. paid for Charger to go to Washington to be trained as an organizer.
 "Who better to speak for the past than the voice of the future?" said Charger.

 In July 15 and August, 2016, 30 activists, including Charger and their twin sister Jasilea, participated in a 2,000-mile relay race from Sacred Stone camp to Washington, D.C. to bring attention to the protests and deliver a petition with more than 140,000 signatures against the pipeline.
 The run was organized by ReZpect Our Water and Octei Sakowin Youth and allies.
-Running to deliver an important message is a Native American custom.
-The fastest runners pass the messages like the baton in a relay race to deliver it as quickly as possible.
-About 20 runners completed the entire distance.
+The relay style of running to deliver an important message is a Native American custom.
+The runners pass the messages like the baton in a relay race to deliver it as quickly as possible.
+About 40 runners completed the entire distance.
 Divergent actress and activist Shailene Woodley participated in the relay.
 The petition, on Change.org, eventually acquired 559,237 signatures.

 The group ran for 22 days, arriving on August 5 and were allowed to meet with the Army Corps of Engineers, the Bureau of Indian Affairs, and a two-star general.
 The Dakota Access Pipeline received international attention.